-An administrative hearing should be requested by the principal for infractions involving weapons, drugs, alcohol OR when a pattern of dangerous behavior exists, consistent with the level of responses in this Code of Conduct.
-The hearing will be conducted by the division's hearing officer who will evaluate the student's discipline history and consider a change in placement or possible expulsion up to 180 days.
+An administrative hearing should be requested by the principal for infractions involving weapons, drugs, alcohol, when a pattern of dangerous behavior exists, or for repeated violations of the Student Code of conduct, consistent with the level of responses in this Code of Conduct.
+The hearing will be conducted by the division's hearing officer will heard the evidence regarding the violation of the Student Code of Conduct.